Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Introduction

-The spin and orbital Hall effects may lead to angular momentum accumulations at the system's boundaries where they take place.
+The spin and orbital Hall effects may lead to angular momentum accumulations at the system's boundaries.
 In topological insulators, these borders host conducting electronic states that are topologically protected by symmetry and thus robust to inhomogeneities.
 Nanoribbons of these materials exhibit these edge states and are quite useful for investigating their features.
-Recently, we have examined the transport properties of charge, spin and OAM in $p_{x,y}$-orbital systems with a 2D honeycomb lattice~\cite{LuisPRL, Uspxpy}.
-An important class of materials which is well described by this model comprises the quantum spin-Hall systems with wide gaps made from elements of the VA group.
-Its most prominent representative is the recently synthesized flat Bismuthene on a SiC substrate~\cite{ReisBismutheneExperimental}.
-Competition between spin-orbit interaction and sub-lattice asymmetry in this relatively simple model leads to a rich topological phase diagram~\cite{MultiorbitalHoneycomb-Wu}.
+Recently, we have examined the transport properties of charge, spin and OAM in $p_x$-$p_y$ orbital systems with a 2D honeycomb lattice~\cite{LuisPRL, Uspxpy}.
+This model was introduced and intensively explored in the context of optical lattices, where it is possible to filter the $p_z$-orbital by application of laser beams polarized in the z-direction, leaving only the $p_x$ and $p_y$ orbitals effectively active \cite{Wu-pxpy-2008, OpticalLattices_1, OpticalLattices_2, OpticalLattices_3, OpticalLattices_4, OpticalLattices_5, OpticalLattices_6, PhotonicRibbonModel}.
+More recently, it has been found that this relatively simple model also describes fairly well the low energy electronic properties of group-V-based 2D materials grown atop a SiC substrate.
+Here, the $p_z$-orbital filtering occurs naturally due to the interaction between the overlayer and the SiC substrate~\cite{groupV-Li-PRB-2018, pxpy-BiSi-MaterialRealization_1, pxpy-Bi-MaterialRealization_2, ReisBismutheneExperimental, pxpy-Antimonene-MaterialRealization_1}.
+Despite its simplicity, the $p_x$-$p_y$ tight-binding model on a honeycomb lattice exhibits a rich topological phase diagram as a function of the spin-orbit coupling and the sublattice asymmetry potential strengths~\cite{MultiorbitalHoneycomb-Wu}.
 We have analysed some of these phases and under certain circumstances found sizeable OHE, with values that exceed those obtained for the SHE~\cite{Uspxpy}.

-The OHE in these systems has its origin in the Dresselhaus-like orbital texture that appears near the valleys of the Brillouin zone \cite{Uspxpy, UsTmd}.
-Quantum confinement effects caused by the nanoribbons finite width may significantly alter their electronic states and transport properties~\cite{NR-gap1, NR-gap2, SLouie_NR_2006}.
+Quantum confinement effects caused by the nanoribbons finite width may significantly alter the electronic states and transport properties of a system~\cite{NR-gap1, NR-gap2, SLouie_NR_2006, PhysRevResearch.3.033021}.
 Quite generally, they depend upon the ribbon's breadths and edge shapes, enabling the emergence of novel attributes and functionalities~\cite{Halfmetalic_NR, FDominguez-TestingTOpologicalprotection, Guinea_TMD_NR}.
-Hence, it is instructive to inquire into how nanoribbons of these $p_{x,y}$-orbital materials respond to an electric field applied along the stripe axis and, in particular, evaluate the spin and OAM disturbances induced by it.
+Hence, it is instructive to inquire into how nanoribbons of these $p_x$-$p_y$-orbital materials respond to an electric field applied along the stripe axis and, in particular, evaluate the spin and OAM disturbances induced by it.